-To maintain what our athletes have earned in the off-season, their in-season training can’t be an after-thought.
+To maintain what our athletes have earned in the off-season, an in-season training plan can not be dismissed.

-These factors are very important to facilitate sport performance and minimize the risk of injury.
+These goals are important in facilitating sport performance and minimizing the risk of injury.

 *Before Prime’ was in charge of athlete performance and strength and conditioning 2012/13 season: Man games missed due to soft tissue injury: 15 2013/2014 season: Man games missed due to soft tissue injury: 18